 This is designed for students interested in working in the actuarial field or other fields with the applications of mathematics, finance, and statistics.
-At the end of this program, students will have sufficient knowledge to pass the first five preliminary actuarial exams: P, FM, MFE, MLC, and C. UCLA's major is one of the more well-known ones on the West Coast that is taught by current and retired actuaries.
+At the end of this program, students will have sufficient knowledge to understand the theory behind five preliminary actuarial exams: P, FM, IFM, LTAM, and STAM.

 B.S.
-Mathematics Economics
+Mathematics / Economics